rfbproto/rfbproto/rfbproto.rst

 The client should assume that the server expects the framebuffer data to be retained when the framebuffer dimensions change.
-This requirement can be satisfied either by actually retaining the framebuffer data, or by making sure that *incremental* is set to non-zero in the next *FramebufferUpdateRequest*.
+This requirement can be satisfied either by actually retaining the framebuffer data, or by making sure that *incremental* is set to zero (false) in the next *FramebufferUpdateRequest*.

 The principle of one framebuffer update being a transition from one